sweirich/lambda-n-ways/README.md

+# Lambda-Calculus cooked **n**-ways

-This is a fork of Lennart Augustsson's lambda-calculus cooked four ways.
+This repository is a simple demonstration of various ways to implement variable binding in Haskell.

-It "benchmarks" several different representations of variable binding and substitution using a single pathological case: computing the normal form of `factorial 6 == sum [1..37] + 17` encoded using Church numerals.
+It "benchmarks" several different representations of variable binding and substitution in the untyped lambda calculus using a single pathological case: computing the normal form of `factorial 6 == sum [1..37] + 17` encoded using Church numerals.
+(Spoiler alert, these terms are not equal, so the normal form is the Church encoding of false).

+This is derived from Lennart Augustsson's unpublished draft paper "Lambda-calculus Cooked Four Ways".

 ## Contents

-# Original four:
+1. Original four from Lennart Augustsson's paper:

 - Simple